managarm/mlibc/ABI_BREAKS.md

 Numerous ABI breaks.
 These were not properly logged, and are therefore missing here.
 Pending update, if one ever comes.

 - [#1458](https://github.com/managarm/mlibc/pull/1458): mlibc only defined `fenv_t` for x86(_64) before, new we define it correctly for all supported architectures.
+- [#1458](https://github.com/managarm/mlibc/pull/1458): due to incorrect macro usage, `LONG_BIT` was previously always defined to 64, even on 32-bit architectures.
+Now, it is set to 32 on 32-bit architectures.

 ## Version 5